onthebusiness/harelang.org/content/style.md

 ### i.
 Struct types

 1. Structs MUST be defined with a space between the `struct` and `{` tokens.
-3. Structs MAY be defined in either a single-line form or a multi-line form.
+3. Structs MAY be defined in either single-line or multi-line style.
-4. In the multi-line form, a newline MUST follow the `{` token, followed by the struct fields indented once, followed by the `}` token without indentation.
+4. In the multi-line style, a newline MUST follow the `{` token, followed by the struct fields indented once, followed by the `}` token without indentation.
-   The final field MUST include the optional `,` token in this form.
+   The final field MUST include the optional `,` token in this style.
-5. In the single-line form, the `{` token MUST be followed by a space, followed by the struct fields (each separated by a space following the `,` token, except for the final field, which MUST omit the `,` token), then a space and the `}` token.
+5. In the single-line style, the `{` token MUST be followed by a space, followed by the struct fields (each separated by a space following the `,` token, except for the final field, which MUST omit the `,` token), then a space and the `}` token.